-We now discuss the cases in which an encoding has not been generated.
+We now discuss the cases in which encodings have not been generated.

 KosovaInstance and EnglandStPaul contain the cost function SquareSum for its soft constraints, which is currently not supported, as discussed in the previous section.
 However, this does not affect the generation of a feasible solution, which was done successfully in both cases.